 In recognition of Autism Month, a round-up of all that's happening at USC Chan.

 By Bryan Morales

 The month of April is recognized as Autism Month, dedicated to the inclusion and recognition of autistic individuals and those in the autism community, including parents, caretakers, teachers, practitioners and self-advocates.
 Within the USC Chan Division is a collection of projects and programs that aims to address various aspects of the lives of autistic individuals.
 Below is a round-up of our research labs and active grants, community projects and partnerships, clinical services and educational opportunities.
 Read below to learn more!

 Research Labs and Active Grants

-The A-Z Lab (PI: Lisa Aziz-Zadeh) explores the idea that rudimentary sensory-motor brain regions, which may have been originally designed for processing our own body states, may be intrinsically involved in processing aspects of higher cognition, including language, thought, emotions, empathy and social understanding.
+The Center for the Neuroscience of Embodied Cognition (PI: Lisa Aziz-Zadeh) explores the idea that rudimentary sensory-motor brain regions, which may have been originally designed for processing our own body states, may be intrinsically involved in processing aspects of higher cognition, including language, thought, emotions, empathy and social understanding.

 - Neural Correlates of Sensory Processing in Autism Spectrum Disorder Aimed at informing the development of targeted occupational therapies for children with autism and co-occurring sensory processing difficulties by identifying unique neural mechanisms related to social and non-social sensory processing, and investigating how activity in sensory-related brain regions is related to barriers to occupational engagement.